Pintar-Pemenang-Asia/help.pintar.co/contents/docs/skills/en/user-skills-course-access-guide.md

 11. Click "SUBMIT" to upload comments into the system.

     ![](/img/4.11.png)
 12. Click "Reply" to reply to the comment.
+Click the like icon to like the comment.

     ![](/img/4.12.png)
 13. Click "Add a reply" and start filling in your comment reply.